zikriyeurkmezcengiz/ai-agents-for-beginners/01-intro-to-ai-agents/README.md

 # Introduction to AI Agents and Agent Use Cases

 Welcome to the "AI Agents for Beginners" course!
-This course gives you fundamental knowledge and applied samples for building with AI Agents.
+This course provides fundamental knowledge and applied samples for building AI Agents.

-Join the <a href="https://discord.gg/kzRShWzttr" target="_blank">Azure AI Discord Community</a> to meet other learners, and AI Agent Builders and ask any questions you have on this course.
+Join the <a href="https://discord.gg/kzRShWzttr" target="_blank">Azure AI Discord Community</a> to meet other learners and AI Agent Builders and ask any questions you have about this course.

 To start this course, we begin by getting a better understanding of what AI Agents are and how we can use them in the applications and workflows we build.